 Ohhh yes.
 Peruse through page after page on Amazon or spend the day watching a new series on Netflix.
 This time is for rest and recovery – so take a load off and enjoy the quiet time.
 Give the gift of Amazon Prime Membership or Netflix email gift card.

 Sometimes fresh flowers just make people smile.
 I remember after my surgery, the house looked like a florist shop.
 It was so beautiful and smelled even better.
 I was so thankful to those who sent them because it was as if they found a way to bring the outdoors inside to me while I was bedridden for days on end.
-I typically like shopping local when I can, but Amazon flowers aren’t too shabby.
+I typically like shopping local when I can, but you can even opt for Urban Stems (and their Breast Cancer Awareness Collection where $10,000 goes to BCRF during October!) or Amazon flowers from a small business.

 Courage.
 Brave.
 Love.
 Believe.
 Hope.
 These are just some of the messages on jewelry from The Giving Keys, a pay-it-forward company devoted to doing good in the world.
 Every product purchased supports job creation for people transitioning out of homelessness.
 A friend of mine who had a preventative double mastectomy about a month after me gave me her INSPIRE bracelet from The Giving Key.
 It’s now my turn to pass it onto someone who inspires me 🙂 Gotta love the gift that keeps on giving.

 Oh how I love the designs produced by GLDN.
 They have this boob necklace (called Au Naturel) that arrived on my one year double mastectomy anniversary, a little present to myself.
 The necklace is part of the La Femme collection to celebrate femininity in various forms.
-Half the profits from the collection go to care.org, working to empower women around the world.
+Half of the profits go towards Global Fund for Women to empower women around the world.
 YASSS girl power.

-I’m low key obsessed with my boob earrings from Year 901.
+I am low-key obsessed with my boob earrings from Year 901.
 The proof is in my ears (since I’m currently wearing them).
 I love the little blurb on the website to explain in more detail: “Everyone loves a good set of boobs.
 Each pair are uneven like real tatas.”
 Hell.to.the.YES.
 I received two pairs of boob earrings and gifted one to a boob buddy.
-If you feel so inclined to purchase, use my code ‘boobs15’ for a discount!
+You can buy them from Madewell or if you purchase from Year 901 directly and use my code ‘boobs15’ for a discount!

 You better believe I have this Boob pouch where a percentage of proceeds goes to Planned Parenthood.
 I also drink my morning coffee out of this boob coffee cup (and here’s another).
-I’m also obsessed with potters Rose Grown and Pot Yer Tits Away Luv but their products are ALWAYS sold out.
-Let me know if anyone has the inside scoop on how to own one of these bad girls.
+I’m also obsessed with potters from In Good Company.

 If you have more ideas, please share in the comments 🙂 The more ideas the better!